Two ways mobile payment systems can help small businesses grow

 Mobile payment acceptance systems have a lot of applications when it comes to on-the-go selling at shows, festivals and other events.
 But mobile payments also have the capability to change the DNA of a young company, making it faster, more nimble – and ready to grow.

 Mobile payment systems can make a great difference for small companies that don't accept credit cards at all.
 Thanks to the streamlined apps and devices that mobile payment systems providers are currently offering, many of the old complaints that kept businesses from adopting credit card payments are fading.
 Getting set up with a payment account on an existing phone or tablet device greatly reduces the barrier to entry that some businesses have felt in the past with expensive POS systems.

-It should come as no surprise that the small businesses beginning to accept cards see an immediate increase in their customer base.
-There are an increasing number of people (particularly millennials) who go out without any cash at all.
+It should come as no surprise that the small businesses beginning to accept credit cards see an immediate increase in their customer base.
+There are an increasing number of people, particularly millennials, who go out without any cash at all.
+Millennials like to use their smartphones such as Samsung Galaxy and iPhones.
 Businesses that tap into the card market are going to win their loyalty – especially if none of their competitors are following the same practices.

 Customer Information Collection

 When a customer pays with a phone, much of the mobile payment process is automated…which means that there is tremendous opportunity to collect customer information with each purchase.
 This type of data collection is simple to integrate with today's mobile payment systems, and forms the base of many important marketing/sales tools, include targeted ads, cross-selling, customer email lists, buying habits, and other forms of analysis.

 For a growing business, this type of customer information is an invaluable foundation to jump into accurate, effective marketing, both online and off.